tamilarasan2001/M2-EmbSys-project/Project/1_Requirements/Readme.md

 * Based on the input signals received from the LDRs the microcontroller sends  signals to the servo motors .
 One servo motor is used for tracking along x-axis and the other is for y-axis tracking.
 # ADRUINO UNO
 ![arduino_uno](https://user-images.githubusercontent.com/98837668/155003074-f5221b39-b07a-462e-8def-85b0489a5005.jpg)
- The Arduino Uno is a microcontroller board based on the ATmega328.
-Arduino is an open-source, prototyping platform and its simplicity makes it ideal for hobbyists to use as well as professionals.
-The Arduino Uno has 14 digital input/output pins (of which 6 can be used as PWM outputs), 6 analog inputs, a 16 MHz crystal oscillator, a USB connection, a power jack, an ICSP header, and a reset button.
+* The Arduino Uno is a microcontroller board based on the ATmega328.Arduino is an open-source,prototyping platform and its simplicity makes it ideal for hobbyists to use as well as professionals.The Arduino Uno has 14 digital input/output pins(of which 6 can be used as PWM outputs),6 analog inputs,a 16 MHz crystal oscillator,a USB connection, a power jack,an ICSP header,and a reset button.
 It contains everything needed to support the microcontroller; simply connect it to a computer with a USB cable or power it with a AC-to-DC adapter or battery to get started.

 # ACTUATORS(MOTORS)